harvard-lil/website-static/app/_posts/2023-11-28-disruptive-innovation-in-libraries.md

 One is the story of Christopher Langdell, who reinvented the library where I work when he became dean in 1870.

 Langdell changed _everything_ over the course of a few years: different budgets, different physical architecture, different staff, different patrons, different rules.
 And he did all of that by announcing a different _mission_ for the library.
 He announced: “The Library is to us what a laboratory is to the chemist or the physicist, and what the museum is to the naturalist,” meaning that the purpose of having a law library is to have the specimens that make it possible to learn and practice the law.
-He then made all of his choices by asking what would make sure that Harvard Law School had the world’s best laboratory for conducting law.
+He then made all of his choices by asking what would make sure that Harvard Law School had the world’s best laboratory for conducting law — for example, by having one copy of _everything_, and enough copies of the popular things that everyone could get their hands on one.

-These changes were deeply disruptive: he described them as changes of “so radical a character that they have produced a very complete revolution in the Library in almost every particular.”
-And he acknowledged in his annual report that they caused “more or less temporary inconvenience and embarrassment,” which I think is annual report language for something that caused a great deal of chaos and alarm.
+His changes were deeply disruptive: he described them as changes of “so radical a character that they have produced a very complete revolution in the Library in almost every particular.”
+And he acknowledged in his annual report that they caused “more or less temporary inconvenience and embarrassment,” which I think is annual report language for something that caused a great deal of chaos and disruption.

 But the disruptive changes worked, because they made the library essential to the law school: he wrote that “without the library, the School would lose its most important characteristics, and indeed its identity.”
 This was true — the law library became a primary reason for people to go to Harvard and for Harvard to be a premier law school.

-(These quotes all courtesy Richard Danner’s excellent article [The Legacies of Langdell and His Metaphor](https://scholarship.law.duke.edu/faculty_scholarship/3481).)
+(These quotes all from Richard Danner’s excellent article [The Legacies of Langdell and His Metaphor](https://scholarship.law.duke.edu/faculty_scholarship/3481).)

 For those of us who came afterward, therefore, much of our job was to make sure that Langdell’s mission at the library continued to be carried out; we had to make sure that the people who came after us did about the same, or a bit better, than the people who came before us.